 What is modesty all about?

-Let’s talk about what modesty is and isn’t.
+Let’s talk about what modesty is and what it isn’t.

 Being modest doesn’t necessarily mean mandatory dresses 24/7.
 I believe that God will speak to your heart with specific callings for you and your family.
 He’s already laid something on your heart – that’s why you’re here and it’s why I’m writing this.
 He’s always talking to us, we just need to stop listen.